bshramin/levin/README.md

 # Levin
-Levin is a Lightning network simulator for evaluating network construction, payment routing, and node behavior in Lightning Networks.
+Levin is a Lightning Network simulator for evaluating network construction, payment routing, and node behavior in the Lightning Network.

 ## Features
 - Simulate Lightning Network topology and behavior